Fable Studio: Showrunner

 According to Fable Studio, Showrunner will allow users to create a custom episode given a plot, scene descriptions, and more specific elements like dialogue and shots.

-In June 2024, Fable Studio announced a streaming service, also titled Showrunner, that will allow users to create and share their own episodes using AI in a similar format as the South Park demos.
+In June 2024, Fable Studio announced Showrunner, a streaming service on which users could create and share their own episodes using AI in a similar format as the South Park demos.
 Ten original series were announced for the platform, including Exit Valley, a Silicon Valley satire modeled after South Park; Ikiru Shinu, a post-apocalyptic horror anime; and Sim Francisco, an anthology series set in a shared universe of some of the other shows.